Near-Optimal Search Time in $\delta$-Optimal Space, and Vice Versa: Indexing with our Grammar

 \begin{definition}[\cite{talg}] The grammar tree of an RLSLP is obtained by pruning its parse tree: all but the leftmost occurrences of each nonterminal are converted into leaves and their subtrees are pruned.
 We treat rules $A\rightarrow A_1^s$ (assumed to be of size 2) as $A\rightarrow A_1A_1^{[s-1]}$, where the node labeled $A_1^{[s-1]}$ is always a leaf ($A_1$~is also a leaf unless it is the leftmost occurrence of $A_1$). \end{definition}

-Note that the grammar tree has exactly one internal node per distinct nonterminal and its total number of nodes is the grammar size plus one.
-We identify each nonterminal $A$ with the only internal grammar tree node labeled~$A$.
-We also sometimes identify terminal symbols $a$ with grammar tree leaves.
+Note that the grammar tree has exactly one internal node per distinct nonterminal and the total number of nodes is equal to the grammar size plus one.
+We associate each nonterminal $A$ with the only internal grammar tree node labeled with~$A$.
+We also sometimes associate terminal symbols with grammar tree leaves.

 The search algorithm classifies the occurrences of a pattern $P$ in $S$ into \emph{primary} and \emph{secondary}, according to the partition of $S$ induced by the grammar tree leaves.